Authored by the expert who managed and guided the team behind the Laos Property Pack

 Everything you need to know before buying real estate is included in our Laos Property Pack

-1) Residential property prices in Laos will moderately rise as the economy recovers from the pandemic
+1) Laos will experience moderate property price growth as the economy recovers from the pandemic

-2) Investors will flock to Luang Prabang as it becomes a top cultural and tourist destination
+2) Investors will increasingly target Luang Prabang for its rising status as a cultural and tourist hub

 Luang Prabang is seeing a huge surge in tourism, with over 1.7 million visitors in just the first ten months of 2024.